Islam

 After facing persecution in Mecca, Muhammad and his followers migrated to

-Medina in 622 CE, an event known as the Hijra, which marks the beginning of the Islamic calendar.
-In Medina, Muhammad established an
+Medina in 622 AD, an event known as the Hijra, which marks the beginning of the Islamic calendar.
+Medina was the

 Islamic Theocracy, uniting the tribes under Islam and leading a community governed by Sharia (Islamic law).
 Over the next decade, Muhammad successfully spread Islam across the

-Arabian Peninsula, culminating in the conquest of Mecca in 630 CE.
-Muhammad passed away in 632 CE, leaving behind a rapidly growing
+Arabian Peninsula, culminating in the conquest of Mecca in 630 AD.
+Muhammad passed away in 632 when Arabia was unified under Islam, leaving behind a rapidly growing

 religious community.